allanclloyds/.dotfiles/README.markdown

 worse... \*leans closer\* *you might even switch to a mac for the sake of convenience*.
 And thus, heartache turns to tragedy.

+### Symlinks & Control Characters in Github

+Github doesn't display symlinks very well; they look like ordinary files containing only the path to the target.
+In particular note that `~/.vimrc` and `~/.gvimrc` are symlinks to `~/.vim/.vimrc` and `~/.vim/.gvimrc` respectively.

+I also noticed that when browsing via Github, you won't see control characters like `^[` or `^G`.
+I've added a note in most places where this applies, but keep it in mind when looking at prompts and messages etc.

 ## Management

-I have a [Boson](http://tagaholic.me/boson/) script for generating some of the dotfiles from templates (the ones with private information like `~/.gitconfig`, and symlinking the dotfiles to my home directory.
+I have a [Boson](http://tagaholic.me/boson/) script for generating some of the dotfiles from templates (the ones with private information like `~/.gitconfig`), and symlinking the dotfiles to my home directory.
 It is based on [Ryan Bates](http://railscasts.com/)' dotfiles [Rakefile](https://github.com/ryanb/dotfiles/blob/master/Rakefile).
 Assuming you